Ouranosinc/Magpie/docs/permissions.rst

 -----------------------

-Across the documentation and the code, term :term:`Permission` is often employed interchangeably to represent different more subtle contextual functionalities.
+Across the documentation and the code, term :term:`Permission` is often employed interchangeably to represent different and more subtle contextual functionalities.
 This is mostly an abuse of language, but is preserved regardless in order to maintain backward compatibility of features and API response content with older systems that could employ `Magpie`.
 Therefore, care must be taken to consider under which context this term is observed to ensure correct interpretation of observed results.

+.. versionchanged:: 2.1
+    Following introduced :term:`Permission` representations as JSON objects with this version, an new :class:`magpie.permissions.PermissionType` was added to make following types more explicit.
+The responses will include a field that indicates precisely the type of :term:`Permission` returned, for each specific item.

-More specifically, following distinction can be considered between different kind of :term:`Permission` used by `Magpie`:
+More specifically, following distinctions can be observed between different kind of :term:`Permission` used by `Magpie`:

 .. _`allowed permissions`: